Activity Groups (Aylesbury)

 The social experience of the group is intended to be as important as the activities themselves – you don’t need any special talent to join in, just enthusiasm and a willingness to try new things.

 Friday Art Group

-The Friday Art Group is something we are really proud of at Bucks Mind.
-Facilitated by local artist, Tony Ashton, the group suits people who are keen to develop their artistic skills so it has a clear focus on drawing and painting, rather than the social/art mix of our other art group.
+The Friday Art Group is something we are really proud of at Buckinghamshire Mind.
+Facilitated by local artist Tony Ashton, the group suits people who are keen to develop their artistic skills so it has a clear focus on drawing and painting, rather than the social/art mix of our other art group.

 We provide accompaniment and lyrics, all you need to bring is enthusiasm and to be willing to give it a try.
 The music group is a great place to meet other people, have fun and get the boost to your mood in a way that only music can!

 Ability is not important – we believe everyone can sing, whether they think they can or not and we’re willing to try to prove it to you!

 This is a set of activities inspired by ‘Be Active’, one of the Five Ways to Wellbeing.
 The aim of the group is to get active each morning of the Drop In, to move our bodies whether it is inside the building or by getting outside.
 Movement Mornings include the very popular chair based exercises, walking group, bowling/skittles, pool and darts.
 The walking group explore the local area, find the interesting and unusual routes to walk in a safe and supportive way, along the walk we talk and ‘Take Notice’, another of the Five Ways to Wellbeing.
 We also aim to run pool tournaments for those wishing to improve and progress with their pool by playing against each other in a structured yet fun way!